RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/02-Flight-Variables/10-get-pitch.md

 ##### Description

-Gets the pitch value of the CoDrone mini.
+Returns the current value for the pitch flight variable.

 ##### Parameters